tetherless-world/ontology-engineering/oe2020/README.md

 <ul>
 <li>Basic knowledge of XML is expected </li>
 <li>Basic knowledge of Artificial Intelligence and the Web is expected </li>
+<li>CSCI 2300  Data Structures and Algorithms </li>
+<li>Note - If you are taking the class without the prerequisites, please read at least the first half of the Ontology Engineering Book and the first 4 chapters of Semantic Web for the Working Ontologist. </li>
 </ul>

 <strong>Reading List:</strong> https://docs.google.com/document/d/1C_kGqMXP8GNqmh0j2QkeMhI-2EeoTWTD67bchYlCiCA/edit?usp=sharing